Chia-Network/chia-dev-guides/guides/chialisp-concepts/condition-morphing.md

 cdv clsp retrieve condition_codes sha256tree
 ```

-Similar to the inner puzzle in the last guide, this allows the spender to pick any conditions.
+Similarly to [the example in the Inner Puzzles guide](/guides/chialisp-inner-puzzles#inner-puzzle), this allows the spender to pick any conditions.
 However, it also requires a signature.
 It's essentially the inner and outer puzzle from that example combined.

 ### Public Key